seanconnolly2000/openai-functions-wrapper/README.md

 # openai-functions-wrapper

-## ChatGPT can now execute your functions (including accessing your database) as needed!
+## ChatGPT can now execute your functions (including accessing your database) as needed, and even send emails out on your behalf!

 ### TL;DR: On June 13, 2023, OpenAI released chatGPT4 (and 3.5Turbo) version "0613".
 This release allows the ChatCompletion API to make "function_calls."
 This means that when provided with a list of functions, ChatCompletion will decide what functions are required to be executed to fulfill the user's request.